bytes-stream/hello-world/README.md

 * **-B local-address**<br/>
 Address to bind to when making outgoing connections.

-* **-C cookie-name=value** <br/>
-Add a Cookie: line to the request.
-The argument is typically in the form of a name=value pair.
-This field is repeatable.

 * **-d** <br/>
 Do not display the "percentage served within XX [ms] table". (legacy support).